 Our graduates are broadly educated designers who attain leadership positions in the US and abroad.
 We are dedicated to recognizing designers’ accountability for their impact on environmental, social, and cultural systems.
 We nurture future professionals by involving students in faculty research, internships, and mentoring relationships throughout the program.
 Our student organizations assume leadership roles in developing extracurricular programs and providing community service.

-Architectural education centers on the design studio, in which you’ll learn through hands-on experience.
+Our curriculum centers on the design studio, where you’ll learn through hands-on experience.
 Students enrolled in studios are assigned their own workstation within a space dedicated to their studio group and available for use at flexible hours.
 Students often work together in courses and as collaborators with faculty members in research investigations through independent study courses.
-Our studios also take you outside the classroom, giving you hands-on research experience and opportunities to get involved in the community.
+Our studios also take you outside the classroom, giving you applied research experience and opportunities to get involved in the community.

 Faculty and reviewers, who are professionals in the field, review studio work using individualized discussions and written assessment rather than a traditional letter-grading system, so students can receive specific and constructive feedback about their work.

 Our degree programs offer students the flexibility to explore other programs in the College of Design, including but not limited to Architecture, Product Design, and the History of Art and Architecture.
 We encourage undergraduates to minor in another subject, and graduate students have the option to earn a concurrent degree (in architecture) or specialization.

 Students can participate in focused Interior Architecture/Architecture study abroad opportunities in Italy, Denmark, Japan, and Finland.

 Collaborations with other programs within the College of Design provide opportunities to engage in explorations that involve architecture, landscape architecture, planning, historic preservation, product design, art, and the history of art and architecture.
 Student led experiences abound in our school.
 Some examples include the: